TNet: A Model-Constrained Tikhonov Network Approach for Inverse Problems: Introduction

-Many data-driven inverse problems in science and engineering problems have limited experimental or observational data, e.g. due to the cost of placing sensors (e.g. digging an oil well can cost million dollars) or the difficulties of placing sensors in certain regions (e.g. deep ocean bottoms).
+Many data-driven inverse problems in science and engineering problems have limited experimental or observational data, e.g. due to the cost of placing sensors (e.g. digging an oil well can cost million of dollars) or the difficulties of placing sensors in certain regions (e.g. deep ocean bottoms).
 DL, by design, does not require physics, but data.
 This is the strength of DL.
-It is also the key limitation to science and engineering problems in which underlying physics need to be respected (e.g. stability, conservation, positivity, etc) and higher accuracy is required.
-In this case, purely data-based DL approaches are prone to over-fitting and thus incapable of respecting the physics or providing desired accuracy.
-Similar to least squares finite element methods \cite{BochevGunzburger06}, we can train a DNN solution constrained by the PDE residual as a regularization \cite{raissi2017physics2, RaissiEtAl2019, RaissiKarniadakis2018, RaissiEtAl2017, YangPerdikaris2019, TripathyBilionis2018, DeepXDE21,fPINNs19}).
-The resulting physics-informed DNN (PINN) models can learn solutions that attempt to make the PDE residual small.
-The PINN approach directly approximates the PDE solution in infinite dimensional spaces.
-While universal approximation results (see, e.g., \cite{Cybenko1989,hornik1989multilayer,Zhou17,johnson2018deep}) could ensure any desired accuracy with sufficiently large number of neurons, practical network architectures are moderate in both depth and width, and hence the number of weights and biases.
-Therefore, the accuracy of PINN can be limited.
+It is also the key limitation to science and engineering problems in which underlying physics needs to be respected and higher accuracy is required.
+In this case, purely data-based DL approaches are prone to over-fitting and thus incapable of respecting the physics or providing the desired accuracy.
+Similar to least squares finite element methods \cite{bochev2006least}, we can train a DNN solution constrained by the PDE residual as a regularization \cite{raissi2017physics2, RaissiEtAl2019, RaissiKarniadakis2018, RaissiEtAl2017, YangPerdikaris2019, TripathyBilionis2018, DeepXDE21,fPINNs19}).
+Such an approach attempts to learn an approximate solution by making the $L^2$-norm of PDE residual small.
+While universal approximation results (see, e.g., \cite{Cybenko1989,hornik1989multilayer,Zhou17,johnson2018deep,UnifedUniversalBui21}) could ensure any desired accuracy with a sufficiently large number of neurons, practical network architectures are moderate in both depth and width, and hence the number of weights and biases.
+Therefore, the accuracy of learning PDE solutions in function spaces can be limited.